JasonX1250/tuner/docs/final.md

 ![AddToPlaylistResult](FinalUiScreenshots/AddToPlaylistResult.png)

 ***Login***
 Users can access their account by entering their credentials into the `username` and `password` fields and selecting the `Login` button.
 Upon successful authentication, users will be redirected to the *Home* page and now have access to additional features, including viewing and modifying saved playlists.
+Otherwise, an alert will notify the user that the provided credentials are incorrect.
 Users can also choose to register for an account on the application by selecting the `Register` button.

 ![Login](FinalUiScreenshots/Login.png)